jomael/delphi-detours-library/InstDecode.md

   * Faster instructions decoding.
   * Small in size (the size of the compiled "InstDecode.dcu" is about 30 kb) .
   * One,Two,Three bytes opcodes escape support.
-  * VEX (Two and Three bytes) decoding support.
+  * VEX (two and three bytes) decoding support.
-  * Calculating Branch destination address.
+  * Calculating branch destination address.
   * ...

 ## DecodeInst function : ##
 ```
 function DecodeInst(PInst: PInstruction): ShortInt;
 ```
-This is the main function for this library .It can decode instructions , and retrieve useful information about the instruction that was decoded such as :
+This is the main function for this library .It can decode instructions, and retrieve useful information about the instruction that was decoded such as :
   * Instruction length.
   * OpCode value .
   * Displacement value .